nashpitre/nashpitre.github.io/blog/_posts/Before The Sickness - 2.md

 Page: yes
 Permalink: sickness

-# Before The Sickness: a dystopian story about our world and a little album
+title: "Before The Sickness: a dystopian story about our world and a little album"
+---

 ![][image-1]
 ![][image-2]